Ngnghm/ngnghm.github.io/_src/posts/2015-08-02-the-way-houyhnhnms-compute.md

-So the legend said, the traveler, called [Gulliver](https://www.gutenberg.org/files/17157/17157-h/17157-h.htm), was a “Human”: a paradoxical creature that looked just like a Yahoo, yet who like Houyhnhnms possessed (to a point) the ability to reason and speak.
+So the legend said, the traveler, called [Gulliver](https://www.gutenberg.org/files/17157/17157-h/17157-h.htm), was a “Human”: a paradoxical creature that looked just like a Yahoo, yet who like a Houyhnhnm (to a point) possessed the ability to reason and speak.
 There were fantastic tales of a planet full of such humans, as attributed to this Gulliver;
 and the stories went that in the land of humans,